microsoft/WhatTheHack/xxx-FabricLakehouse/README.md

 ## Challenges

 - Challenge 00: **[Prerequisites - Grab your fins and a full tank!](Student/Challenge-00.md)**
   - Provision your Fabric Lakehouse
 - Challenge 01: **[Finding Data](Student/Challenge-01.md)**
   - Head out into open waters to find your data
 - Challenge 02: **[Land ho!](Student/Challenge-02.md)**
   - Land your data in your Fabric Lakehouse
 - Challenge 03: **[Swab the Decks!](Student/Challenge-03.md)**
   - Clean and combine your datasets ready for analysis
 - Challenge 04: **[Make a Splash](Student/Challenge-04.md)**
   - Build a data story to bring your findings to life
 - Challenge 05: **[Giant Stride](Student/Challenge-05.md)**
   - Take a giant stride and share your data story with the world

 ## Prerequisites

-- A Microsoft Fabric subscription
-- A Power BI Pro license
+- A Microsoft Fabric subscription & potentially, a Power BI Pro license
-- Some familiarity with Power BI and (very) basic Python
+- Some familiarity with Fabric and Power BI (or a willingness to learn!)

 ## Contributors

-- Liesel Hughes, CLoud Solution Architect, Microsoft, Boorloo - Whadjuk country (Perth, Western Australia)
+- Liesel Hughes, Cloud Solution Architect, Microsoft, Boorloo - Whadjuk country (Perth, Western Australia)